 Lease or choose our RateGuardian™ PPA to Pay $0

 One of the most popular ways to acquire residential solar is to enter into a Power Purchase Agreement or Solar Lease.
 Pending a credit approval, our PPAs and Leases enable homeowners to put down $0 in up front costs for solar panels and installation.
 With our Solar PPA, residents pay nothing for the solar panels and installation, and are able to lock in a lower rate than their utility’s rate.
 The reduced rate lower their utility bill by up to 30%.

 In layman’s terms, Solar Energy World owns the solar panels and installs them at no cost to you.
 We then sell you the electricity the panels produce, at a locked in rate lower than the variable rate your utility company charges.

 Same Top Service and Quality No Matter Which Option you Choose

-If you’re thinking about investing in solar panels for your Maryland home, give us a shout today.
+If you’re thinking about investing in solar panels for your New Jersey home, give us a shout today.
 Feel free to call us at 866.856.4580 and speak with one of our local solar experts, or get started right away with our free, customized solar estimate: